-Personalisation focuses on promoting independence by supporting customers to do as much as possible for themselves both physically and psychologically.
-Personalisation aims to do this by supporting customers to continue living in their own home, preventing admissions into hospital or residential settings, with the use of equipment, compensatory techniques and adaptation to their home, whilst utilising the customers strengths.
+Reablement focuses on promoting independence by supporting people to do as much as possible for themselves both physically and psychologically.
+It aims to do this by supporting people to continue living at home, preventing admissions into hospital or residential settings, and facilitating timely discharges.

-You will be responsible for managing your time and workload and will be expected to work closely with your colleagues within the team and external agencies /services, as well as independently.
+You will be responsible for managing your time and work load and will be expected to work closely with your colleagues, as well as independently.

 This organisation is committed to safeguarding and promoting the welfare of children, young people and adults and expects all staff and volunteers to share this commitment.
 This post is subject to an enhanced DBS disclosure.

 For further information about this role please contact Senior Occupational Therapist Marsha Louis email@example.com